Global dynamics of a two-species competition patch model in a Y-shaped river network: Model

 where $u^i_k(t)$ and $v^i_k(t)$ denote the numbers of two competing species $u$ and $v$ in patch $(i,k)$ at time $t$, respectively.
 Then model \eqref{App1} can be rewritten as follows: (replace $w$ and $z$ by $u$ and $v$)

-where $d_1$ and $d_2$ are the dispersal rates of species $u$ and $v$, respectively; $q_1$ and $q_2$ are the drift rates of species $u$ and $v$, respectively; and $r$ denotes the intrinsic growth rate of the two species, which means that each patch has the same amount of resources.
+where $d_1$ and $d_2$ denote the dispersal rates of species $u$ and $v$, respectively; $q_1$ and $q_2$ denote the drift rates of species $u$ and $v$, respectively.
+The two species have the same intrinsic growth rate, denoted by $r>0$, which indicates that they have enough resource.